 The GDPR explains how an organisation should obtain customer consent in order to use customer email addresses for marketing purposes.

 “They must know exactly what they are consenting to, and there can be no doubt that they are consenting.
 Obtaining consent requires a positive indication of agreement – it cannot be inferred from silence, pre-ticked boxes or inactivity”.

-To ensure compliance, The Brand Mix is advising hotels to enable the positive opt in for email communication in the final stage (payment) of the booking and voucher engine that explicitly obtains the consent of the customer to use their email address for future marketing communications.
-This will enable hotels to prove that personal data was collected in compliance with GDPR and a record will be retained showing when, why and how the data was collected.
-It will also show that it was used in a manner that is compatible with the initial reason for collecting the data.
+To ensure compliance, The Brand Mix advises hotels to enable the positive opt-in for email communication in the final stage (payment) of the booking and voucher engine.
+That positive opt-in explicitly obtains the consent of the customer to use their email address for future marketing communications.
+This will enable hotels to prove that personal data was collected in compliance with GDPR and a record will be retained showing when, why, and how the data was collected.
+It will also demonstrate that it was used in a manner compatible with the initial reason for collecting the data.

-The options for short form and email opt in are available for configuration in the IMC.
-If you have any queries, please contact The Brand Mix.
+The options for short form and email opt-in are available for configuration in the IMC.
+If there are any queries, please contact The Brand Mix support (email@example.com).

-Where your website is developed by The Brand Mix we will be in contact regarding any data collection beyond the utilisation of the GDPR Compliant Brand Mix Booking Engines.
-Where you collect data, you must ensure that you have the positive confirmed knowledge and permission to collect, hold and utilise this data.
+Where a website is developed by The Brand Mix, we have contacted each website administrator regarding any data collection beyond the utilisation of the GDPR Compliant Booking Engines.
+In the main, this consists of newsletter opt-in and contact forms.
+Where data is collected, it is mandatory to ensure the positive, clear, confirmed knowledge and permission of the user to collect, hold, and utilise this data.

 Where customer information is collected prior to GDPR, we would advise processors to minimise such information on a need to have basis.
 Should there no longer be a need to communicate with those customers, the data should be obfuscated, anonymised or deleted.
 Where communication is ongoing, always offer an unsubscribe.